ngi-nix/summer-of-nix/README.md

 The package manager Nix[@doolstra2004nix; @nixosHow] is an emerging technical solution to manage FOSS complexity, and as such, a central component to make any Open Source strategy a success.
 Making FOSS easily available via Nix is thus the “raison d'être” of the _Summer of Nix_ program that this report is about.

-## Organizations and their interest behind the Summer of Nix
+## Organizations and their interest in the Summer of Nix

 Four institutions with different interests teamed up to realize the _Summer of Nix_: